ArkamThawfeek/techloom-intern-assessment/task-01/README.md

 done; wait
 ```

-Exactly as many requests succeed as there's stock for; the rest get a `409 OUT_OF_STOCK` response, and the product's stock never goes negative.
+Only 3 of these should succeed, the rest get `409 OUT_OF_STOCK`, and stock never goes negative.

-**Idempotency / duplicate submission:** Submit the same `idempotencyKey` twice to `POST /orders` — the second call returns the original order (with `"duplicate": true`) instead of reserving stock again; the UI surfaces this as a "Duplicate order detected" modal.
-Same protection applies to `POST /orders/:id/pay`.
+**Idempotency:** Send the same `idempotencyKey` twice to `POST /orders` — second call just returns the original order (`"duplicate": true`) instead of reserving stock again.
+Same thing applies to `POST /orders/:id/pay`.
+UI shows this as a "Duplicate order detected" popup.

-**Stock reservation expiry:** Place an order and don't pay.
-After `RESERVATION_MINUTES` (5 by default), the background worker releases the stock and marks the order `EXPIRED` — visible via the live countdown on the order detail page, or by checking `GET /orders/:id` after the window passes.
+**Reservation expiry:** Place an order and don't pay.
+After `RESERVATION_MINUTES` passes, the background job marks it `EXPIRED` and gives the stock back.
+You can watch the countdown on the order page, or just check `GET /orders/:id` after waiting.

-**Mock payment outcomes:** On the Payment screen, pick **Success** or **Failure** and click "Process payment" — both are real, immediate outcomes. **Timeout** is grayed out and unselectable until the actual 5-minute reservation clock reaches zero; once it does, the order resolves to `EXPIRED` automatically (no click required), and by that point "Process payment" has also disabled itself so a stale click can't slip through.
-To exercise `FAILURE` or `TIMEOUT` directly via the API (useful for fast review/testing without waiting out a real clock):
+**Payment outcomes:** Success/Failure work immediately from the Payment screen.
+Timeout is greyed out until the real countdown hits zero — once it does, the order auto-expires with no click needed.
+To test Failure/Timeout quickly without waiting on the real clock:

 ```bash
 curl -X POST http://localhost:4000/orders/<id>/pay -H "Content-Type: application/json" -d '{"mode":"FAILURE","idempotencyKey":"test-1"}'
 curl -X POST http://localhost:4000/orders/<id>/pay -H "Content-Type: application/json" -d '{"mode":"TIMEOUT","idempotencyKey":"test-2"}'
 ```

-Both release the reserved stock (`FAILED` and `EXPIRED` respectively).

-**Order lifecycle / invalid transitions:** Try paying for an order that's already `PAID`, `FAILED`, `EXPIRED`, or `CANCELLED` — the API rejects it with `409 INVALID_TRANSITION`.
-Valid transitions: `RESERVED → PAID/FAILED/EXPIRED/CANCELLED`, `PAID → CANCELLED`.
+**Invalid transitions:** Try paying for an order that's already `PAID`/`FAILED`/`EXPIRED`/`CANCELLED` — you get `409 INVALID_TRANSITION`.
+Valid moves are `RESERVED → PAID/FAILED/EXPIRED/CANCELLED` and `PAID → CANCELLED`.

-**Cancellation:** Cancel button is available on `RESERVED` and `PAID` orders; either restores the reserved/purchased stock and marks the order `CANCELLED`.
+**Cancellation:** Works on `RESERVED` and `PAID` orders, restores stock either way and marks the order `CANCELLED`.

-## Design notes
+## A few notes on how it's built

-- Stock changes use a single atomic `UPDATE products SET stock = stock - ?
+- Stock updates go through one atomic query: `UPDATE products SET stock = stock - ?
 WHERE id = ?
 AND stock >= ?`.
-If it affects zero rows, there wasn't enough stock — no explicit row locking needed, and it composes cleanly with a wrapping transaction for multi-item orders (all-or-nothing).
+If it updates 0 rows, there wasn't enough stock — didn't need to add explicit locking, and it still works fine wrapped in a transaction for multi-item orders.
-- The order status transition map lives in `src/utils/orderStateMachine.js` and is checked before every status change, so invalid transitions fail loudly instead of silently corrupting state.
+- All the valid order status moves are in `src/utils/orderStateMachine.js` and get checked before any status change, so a bad transition just fails instead of quietly messing up the data.
-- Reservation expiry is handled two ways: a `node-cron` sweep every `EXPIRY_SWEEP_SECONDS`, plus a lazy check whenever an order is read or paid, so a request landing between sweeps still sees correct state.
+- Expiry is handled two ways — a `node-cron` job every `EXPIRY_SWEEP_SECONDS`, and also a check whenever an order gets read or paid.
+That way even if a request comes in right between sweeps, it still sees the correct status.